 Theresa: The sign of our engagement is confirmed then.
 I wish we had more time together.

+Maybe here Caeser can mention wanting to use the knowledge of engineering that he’ll learn from his father as a means to prove his worth to the Reditus like we spoke about during the discord chat.
+Having something like this being his motivator makes his reasons for adventuring more personal and a larger deal for the player

 Caeser: I know, but how much longer will we survive in these horrible conditions.
 The corruption in this place permeates the ground and everything in it.
 It's as if a parasite feeds off of the very place we call home.
 I’m going to fix this so our children will have a future.
 What I must do I still do not know.
 Only the Heremus knows whose wind and sand veil its secrets, but when I do find its secret I’ll do whatever necessary to make things right.